 Education and training activities align with the other activity areas targeting key professions and trades personnel and spanning North Carolina, national and international audiences.
 The Institute's training programs focus on professionals (architecture, interior design, industrial design, landscape architecture, planning, the building professions, engineering, and allied health professions) at all stages of their training and practice from undergraduate and graduate post-secondary activities to continuing education opportunities.
 The Institute delivers training at all scales: individual conference seminars, one-half to 5-day academic workshops, as well as synchronous and asynchronous Internet trainings.

 - Research on new technologies to increase work efficiency of people with hand and arm impairments

 - Consultation on ADA compliance, Fair Housing compliance, standards, policies locally, nationally and internationally

 - Creation of a range of multimedia materials to explain and detail universal design across many design and policy domains

-- Design development of universally designed cabinets and other home features
+- Design of accessible homes and home access modifications

 design for human diversity